Past Highlights

 The summary report is available on the Province of British Columbia website.

 The Province of BC introduced Seismic Design Guidelines for Dikes in 2011 (updated in 2014).
-The aim was to reduce the vulnerability of high-consequence dikes from earthquake damage.
-Local authorities and design professionals in the Lower Mainland have found the standards are technically challenging to implement in many locations and/or cost-prohibitive.
+The aim of the guidelines was to reduce the vulnerability of high-consequence dikes from earthquake damage.
+Local authorities and design professionals in the Lower Mainland have found that seismic standards are technically challenging to implement in many locations and/or are cost-prohibitive.

 The Fraser Basin Council supported two projects:

-The Province of BC has said that the site will run just until 2022-2023 after which time Environment and Climate Change Canada will assume storm surge public notifications for all coastal communities in Canada.
+The Environment and Climate Change Canada is now expected to assume storm surge public notifications for all coastal communities in Canada.
+Learn more.

 The Fraser River (Stó:lō) was designated as a Canadian Heritage River in 1998 for its outstanding natural, cultural and recreational values, and for its importance to British Columbia and to Canada.
 Of the 40 nationally designated heritage rivers, three are in BC — the Fraser, Cowichan (2003) and Kicking Horse (1990).

-The report describes some of the present and future challenges facing the Fraser.
-These include, for example, harmful impacts from climate change and human activities (agriculture, urban development, resource industry activities) on salmon, habitat and river system health.
+The report describes such challenges as impacts of climate change and human activities (agriculture, urban development and resource industry activities) on salmon, habitat and river system health.
 It also sets out examples of good work undertaken to safeguard the natural, cultural and recreational values of the river and recommendations to further protect this invaluable waterway and its inhabitants.

-Visit the Canadian Heritage Rivers System site to read The Fraser: A Canadian Heritage River (10-Year Monitoring Report 2009-2020).
+Visit the Canadian Heritage Rivers System site to read The Fraser: A Canadian Heritage River (Second 10-Year Monitoring Report 2009-2020).

 Here is a summary of key work supported by FBC:

-To learn more, visit the Canadian Heritage Rivers System and check out our 2018 Lower Fraser tour below:
+To learn more, visit the Canadian Heritage Rivers System and check out our 2018 Lower Fraser paddlewheeler tour below!

 FBC’s 2016 report Showcasing Successful Green Stormwater Infrastructure – Lessons from Implementation profiles green stormwater infrastructure projects in Metro Vancouver and Victoria across three urban land use types: